otrv4/otrv4/otrv4.md

   as a POINT.

 K:
-  The mixed shared secret is the final shared secret derived from both the DH and ECDH shared secrets: KDF_2(K_ecdh || brace_key). // TODO: does this need to define a serialization?
+  The Mixed shared secret is the final shared secret derived from both the DH and ECDH shared secrets: KDF_2(K_ecdh || brace_key). // TODO: does this need to define a serialization?
 ```